-If it is determined that you are receiving certain prescription drugs in a quantity or manner that may harm your health, benefits for these medications will be restricted to medications that are both prescribed by one specific network physician and dispensed by one specific network pharmacy.
-Failure to receive these medications in this manner will result in a denial of coverage.
+If it is determined that you are receiving certain prescription drugs in a quantity or manner that may harm your health, benefits for these prescription drugs will be restricted to prescription drugs that are both prescribed by one specific network physician and dispensed by one specific network pharmacy.
+Failure to receive these prescription drugs in this manner will result in a denial of coverage.
 Medica will notify you regarding the specific physician and pharmacy assigned for you.